yrbszhsh/CSE-253/README.md

 ## Homework 3 [Deep Convolution Network & Transfer Learning](https://github.com/yrbszhsh/Neural-Networks-and-Pattern-Recoginition/blob/Porj/Deep%20Convolution%20Network%20%26%20Transfer%20Learning.ipynb)

 Applied two method in image classification and compared influence of CNN models with different convolution depth.
 CNN is applied to images from CIFAR-10 dataset.

-Among all the experiments, we selected the best CNN network with 8 convolution layer, 2 pooling layer and 3 fully connected layer which reaches 98.56% accuracy among training set and 90.24% among test set.
+Among all the experiments, selected the best CNN network with 8 convolution layer, 2 pooling layer and 3 fully connected layer which reaches 98.56% accuracy among training set and 90.24% among test set.
 Tricks such as image augment, batch normalization and weights initialization have been applied to the network.

 <!---**Contributor: Pin Tian, Zhexi Zhang, Zhuoxi Zeng, Yuansheng Zhang**--->

 ## Homework 4 [Generating Music with Recurrent Networks](https://github.com/yrbszhsh/Neural-Networks-and-Pattern-Recoginition/blob/Porj/Generating%20Music%20with%20Recurrent%20Networks.ipynb)